sdroege/gstreamer-rs/docs/gstreamer/docs.md

 If multiple links are possible, only one is established.

-Make sure you have added your elements to a bin or pipeline with `BinExt::add` before trying to link them.
+Make sure you have added your elements to a bin or pipeline with `GstBinExt::add` before trying to link them.
 ## `dest`
 the `Element` containing the destination pad.